samwilson0745/impact-graph/README.md

 `EXISTS { MATCH ... }` existential subquery, and the natural way to check "is there a direct edge between these two specific nodes?" is `NOT (start)-[:DEPENDS_ON]-(other)` with both nodes already bound.
-Both were tried first and both silently returned wrong answers on CognoDB — not errors, just incorrect results (`EXISTS {}` behaved as if no alternate path ever existed, over-flagging almost every service as a SPOF; the bound-bound relationship pattern matched relationships that didn't actually connect the
+Both were tried first and both silently returned wrong answers on CognoDB, not errors, just incorrect results (`EXISTS {}` behaved as if no alternate path ever existed, over-flagging almost every service as a SPOF; the bound-bound relationship pattern matched relationships that didn't actually connect the